data301-2020-winter2/course-project-group_1012/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Person 1: Hi!
+I'm James.
+I'm a fifth year biochem major.
+This is my first time doing anything like DATA 301, so this should be fun!
 - Person 2: one sentence about you!
 - Person 3: Hi!
 My name is Nadine and I am a second year Psychology major :)